lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 The Gateway then forwards the requests and the fee to the Withdrawal Vault contract, which submits the request to the system contract.

-Dedicated on-chain monitoring would help ensure that operators submit valid consolidation requests (i.e., no attempts to consolidate validators scheduled for exit by VEBO, no consolidation of inactive validators, and no duplicate pending consolidation requests).
+A dedicated on-chain monitoring would help ensure that operators submit valid consolidation requests (i.e., no attempts to consolidate validators scheduled for exit by VEBO, no consolidation of inactive validators, and no duplicate pending consolidation requests).

 ### Consolidation EasyTrack